cs1302uga/cs1302-ceP5/README.md

 1. Grab an activity slip, then **work on your project**.

-1. There is no checkpoint, but you should turn in your activity slip **at the end of the period** to receive attendance points.
+1. There is no checkpoint, however, you need to turn in your activity slip **at the end of the period** to receive attendance points.

 <hr/>